durudex/durudex-docs/docs/dev/api/user.md

 }
 ```

-## Log in
+## Sign in

-You will need your credentials to log in to your account:
+You will need your credentials to sign in to your account:

 + Username - Your account name
 + Password - Your account password